What Is the Difference Between AGI and MAGI on Your Taxes?

 - Certain business expenses of performing artists, reservists, and fee-basis government officials

-To calculate your modified adjusted gross income, take your AGI and add back certain deductions.
-Many of these deductions are rare, so it's possible your AGI and MAGI can be identical.
-According to the IRS, your MAGI is your AGI with the addition of the following deductions, if applicable:
+To calculate your modified adjusted gross income, take your AGI and "add-back" certain deductions.
+Many of these deductions can be rare, so it's possible your AGI and MAGI can be identical.
+Different credit and deductions can have differing add-backs for your MAGI calculation.
+According to the IRS, your MAGI is your AGI with the addition of the appropriate deductions, potentially including: